Chesterkxng/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 : a script that prints a message to the current user 2-path
-: a script that add a directory at the bottom of a direcotry tree
+: a script that add a directory at the bottom of a direcotry tree 3-paths
+: a script that counts the number of directories in the path